Navaho Missiles, Hurricanes & The Cape Canaveral Lighthouse!

 Launch Complex 9 and 10 – Biking through Space Ruins.

 As mentioned in earlier posts, I usually started several of my bike rides from the Cape Canaveral Lighthouse.
-From this location I could head North towards several launch sites referred to as “Rocket Row” in the 1960’s.
+From this location I could head North towards several launch sites refereed to as “Rocket Row” in the 1960’s.
 Or head south towards other lesser known launch sites or due East out towards the pristine beaches of Cape Canaveral.

 Over the years on my drives to work at The Cape I would usually detour out towards the lighthouse if a nice sunrise was appearing on the horizon.
 My path would usually take me out Lighthouse Road and past an old launch structure that I always wondered what launches it was used for.